The best computer for AutoCAD: workstation or virtual desktop?

 Free trial of AutoCAD computer in the cloud

 If you have never used a cloud-based AutoCAD computer, you might be uncertain as to whether it can really meet your performance needs.
-Therefore designairspace offers a 3-day free trial with our machines so you can experience CAD on a virtual workstation and see what is best for you..
+Therefore designairspace offers a 3-day free trial with our machines so you can experience CAD on a virtual desktop and see what is best for you..

 You will get to use a machine which offers the great performance, with the following specs: